-- Hands-on practical approach to build a website, enough to give you some basic technical know-how.
+- Hands-on practical approach to build a website (using a freelancer), enough to give you some basic technical know-how.

-- Avoid getting ripped off, or paying too much to your website developers.
+- Avoid getting ripped off, or paying too much to website developers.

-- Sufficient information to talk some technical stuff to your website developer.
+- Sufficient information to talk some technical stuff with your website developer.